What Is This Bird? Free AI Bird Identifier

 • Rare species may be underrepresented in reference images, so a common lookalike may appear as the top match.

-• Juvenile, molting, wet, or fluffed-up birds can look very different from standard adult field-guide images.
+• Juvenile, molting, wet, fluffed-up, or damaged birds can look very different from standard adult field-guide images.

 • A photo ID should not replace expert review for rare bird records, nest disturbance concerns, or injured wildlife decisions.